A Shaun the Sheep Movie: Farmageddon: Plot

 In the town of Mossingham a man named John and his Border Collie Bingo discover the landing of a UFO.
-On nearby Mossy Bottom Farm, Shaun and the flock attempt to pass time with several dangerous activities, only for sheepdog Bitzer to stop them.
+On nearby Mossy Bottom Farm, sometime after the flock rescued their Farmer in the Big City, (Note: As depicted in Shaun the Sheep Movie (2015)) Shaun and the flock attempt to pass time with several dangerous activities, only for sheepdog Bitzer to stop them.
 After being banned from having a barbecue for dinner, Shaun decides to order pizza, but discovers that the boxes are completely empty upon their arrival.

 The next morning, Shaun discovers a trail of pizza crusts and encounters the visitor.
 The visitor introduces herself as Lu-La, a tentacled dog-like alien from the planet To-Pa who can mimic sounds and levitate objects.
 When Shaun introduces her to the flock, she causes mischief with a combine harvester, damaging it while transforming a field behind the farm house into unintentional crop circles.
 Taking advantage of the recent news of alien sightings, the Farmer decides to create an alien-based theme park, "Farmageddon", in which he can earn money to afford a new harvester.

 The Ministry of Alien Detection's (M.A.D.) leader, Agent Red, who has been obsessed with proving the existence of aliens since seeing two of them as a child, investigates the UFO claims.
 Meanwhile, Lu-La and Shaun track down the UFO, followed by Bitzer, who spots them while posting flyers for "Farmageddon" in an alien costume.
 On board the UFO, Lu-La transmits her memories to Shaun, revealing that she is actually a child and accidentally launched her parents' UFO while playing on it.
 They realise they need an egg-shaped device that was dropped by Lu-La when leaving the UFO, to activate it.
 M.A.D. mistakes Bitzer for an alien and follows him to the UFO, capturing it with Shaun, Lu-La, and Bitzer still on board.
 They also find the device and take both it and the UFO back to their secret base.